exosphere-project/exosphere/docs/adr/governance-model.md

   adjustment from our team, as we're used to having tighter control over the codebase.
 While this could potentially lead to conflicts in the short term, it could also result in more contributions and contributors in the long term, provided we can maintain the high quality of our codebase.
-- Con: The C4 model may be less appealing to corporations looking to adopt, promote, and contribute to Exosphere.
-This could potentially limit our project's reach and impact in the corporate sector.

 ## Decision